 Ramen lovers will find so much joy in Torrance, also known as the ramen capital of the South Bay.
 Slurp your way to some of the most delicious ramen and noodle bowls in all the land!

 View this post on Instagram

 Visit the largest Japanese store in the area, Mitsuwa Marketplace (located at Del Amo Fashion Center), take on a spicy ramen challenge at Ko-Ryu, if you dare, or enjoy the authentic flavors of the pork broth at Hakata Ikkousha whose recipes are created by a chef based in Japan.

 You’ll need to fuel up at some point on your road trip and we don’t just mean your car.
-Downtown Torrance, also known as Old Torrance, is home to some of the best eateries and cutest shops in town.
+Old Torrance, also known as Old Torrance, is home to some of the best eateries and cutest shops in town.
 Pick up a treat from the iconic Torrance Bakery or relax with a cocktail on the patio at Madre!
 Oaxacan Restaurant & Mezcaleria.